kose-y/DistStat.jl/examples/README.md

 ```bash
 julia nmf-mult.jl --help
 ```
-for the full list of available command-line arguments.
+for the full list of available command-line arguments for each example file.

 ### Multi-GPU